apache/flink/docs/dev/libs/storm_compatibility.md

 In Storm, Spouts and Bolts can be configured with a globally distributed `Map` object that is given to `submitTopology(...)` method of `LocalCluster` or `StormSubmitter`.
 This `Map` is provided by the user next to the topology and gets forwarded as a parameter to the calls `Spout.open(...)` and `Bolt.prepare(...)`.
-If a whole topology is executed in Flink using `FlinkTopologyBuilder` etc., there is no special attention required &ndash; it works as in regular Storm.

-For embedded usage, Flink's configuration mechanism must be used.
+To replicate this functionality Flink's configuration mechanism must be used.
 A global configuration can be set in a `StreamExecutionEnvironment` via `.getConfig().setGlobalJobParameters(...)`.
 Flink's regular `Configuration` class can be used to configure Spouts and Bolts.
 However, `Configuration` does not support arbitrary key data types as Storm does (only `String` keys are allowed).